DimitriVavoulisPortfolio/movie-streaming-personalized-recommendation-engine/README.md

 ## Contact

-For any questions or feedback, please open an issue in this repository or contact [Your Name](mailto:your.email@example.com).
+For any questions or feedback, please open an issue in this repository or contact [Dimitri Vavoulis](mailto:dimitrivavoulis3@gmail.com).